StackStorm/st2docs/docs/source/install/deb.rst

 Sizing the server
 -----------------
-While the system can operate with less equipped servers, these are recommended for the best experience while testing or deploying |st2|.
+While the system can operate with lower specs, these are the recommendations for the best experience while testing or deploying |st2|:

 +--------------------------------------+-----------------------------------+
 |            Testing                   |         Production                |